 In our Talent Profiles series we shine a spotlight on some of the biggest names that MN2S have worked with.
-With the Euros and Wimbledon dominating our TV screens, we’re highlighting five world-renowned sports legends from the MN2S roster.
+As Wimbledon wraps up over in the UK, we’re highlighting five world-renowned sports legends from the MN2S roster.

 Ranging from actors to sportspersons, models to celebrity chefs, there’s no niche that our extensive roster doesn’t cover.
 This week we’re highlighting the talents of five accomplished sportspersons that have reached the top of their game, demonstrating a commitment to excellence that has inspired countless others.
 Many of the names on our roster are available for brand partnerships, virtual Q&As and online event appearances.
 Please get in touch to discuss your specific needs.